CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

     ![](../images/gpu.png)

-     >**Note**: While creating the CPU cluster or GPU cluster if you get a message stating that **Found existing cluster** in the output section, kindly rename the cluster and run the cell again.
+     >**Note:** While creating the CPU cluster or GPU cluster if you get a message stating that **Found existing cluster** in the output section, kindly rename the cluster and run the cell again.

 1. After executing the notebook to check if you have successfully executed the notebook, verify if all the resources are created in the resource group **dslab-<inject key="DeploymentID"></inject>** in the Azure portal.